everydayduffy/Wales_Seagrass_Example_Code/README.md

 #### Part 2c: Object-based Image Analysis (OBIA) of RGB and texture bands

 OBIA analysis was performed in GRASS GIS 7.3 using a shell script.
 Details of the whole process can be found in `OBIA_Classifications_RGBTex.sh`.
 This workflow reads in the RGB and texture layers, segments them, produces a vector output to then select segments from and finally classifies the rasters based on a set of segements chosen by the user.
-More details can be found throughout the script.
+The number of classes is defined by the user when the selection of training segments is undertaken.

 #### Part 3: Collating Classification Results & Comparing with Ground Data